Single variable response curves

 show_lines

 (logical) whether to show variability by plotting lines for all models or replicates.
 The default = FALSE, uses a GAM to characterize a median trend and variation among modes or replicates.
-Ignored if show_variability = FALSE.
+Ignored if show_variability = FALSE and modelID is defined.

 data

 data.frame or matrix of data used in the model calibration step.
-Default = NULL.
+The default, NULL, uses data stored in models.

 new_data